dougeby/IntuneDocs/intune/mdm-authority-set.md

    A message indicates that you have successfully set your MDM authority to Intune.

 ### Workflow of Intune Administration UI
-When Android or Apple device management is enabled, Intune sends device and user information to integrate with these 3rd party services to manage their respective devices.
+When Android or Apple device management is enabled, Intune sends device and user information to integrate with these third party services to manage their respective devices.

 Scenarios that add a consent to share data are included when:
 - You enable Android for Work.